Gordon Freeman: Critical reception

 Gordon Freeman quickly became and then remained one of the most popular video game characters ever.
 In 2008, The Age ranked him as the 16th-best Xbox character of all time, adding that "no one has done more for the reputations and street cred of theoretical physicists than Valve."
 In 2009, GameDaily listed the "strong and silent type" in their top 25 video game archetypes, using Gordon Freeman as an example.
 In 2010, Empire ranked him as the number one Greatest Video Game Character, commenting that "the character is the quintessential geek fantasy" who "has become a gaming icon, synonymous with the apotheosis of first-person action."

 He was also ranked 14th on UGO.com's list of top 100 heroes in all media, with a comment that "an MIT graduate, donning black-framed glasses and a goatee, he's not the guy you'd picture decimating the alien threat."
 In 2012, GamesRadar ranked him as the sixth "most memorable, influential, and badass" protagonist in games, adding: "It's how the characters of the Half-Life universe treat Gordon Freeman, not the way he treats them, that shape such a compelling character."
 In 2013, Complex ranked him as the 45th "most badass" video game character of all time.
-On the other hand, 1UP.com's Marty Sliva included him among the most unrelatable narrators, stating, "I'm sure some people love the fact that they can become Gordon Freeman -- I just think I'd be a little happier if there was anything there to become."

 In 1998, readers of GameSpot ranked him as the fifth-best Hero of gaming.
 In 2009, a public poll on GameSpot resulted in him being voted the All Time Greatest Video Game Hero.
 He was also voted as the eighth-best video game character of all time in the Guinness World Records Gamer's Edition 2011.